ChapCarr/ChapCarr/README.md

-Hi, I am Chap Carr. :D
+Hi, I am Chapell Carr.
-Welcome to my Github Page, I am currently learning Python.
+Welcome to my Github Page, I am currently a student at UT San Antonio majoring in computer science.
-My interest are in back end dev and IoT but learning any part of programming is cool to me!
+Currently I am focusing on learning Java but the main amount of my coding experience is in Python.

 Contact me at: chapellcarr@gmail.com

 <!---